 Cancer~ Research on curcumin and cancers of the digestive tract demonstrated that curcumin has a relatively low level of absorption from the digestive tract.
 Less absorption might logically sound like an unwanted event that would provide fewer health benefits.
 However, less absorption from the gut up into the body might also mean more curcumin remaining inside the digestive tract, allowing it to provide health benefits in that location.
 Furthermore, studies have shown that curcumin is relatively stable at stomach pH (the unit of measurement for acidity) and this stability means that curcumin has the ability to pass through the stomach and onward through our intestines intact.

-Several animal studies actually show this result to occur, and they also show curcumin’s ability to influence cell signaling in our intestines.
+Several animal studies show this result to occur and curcumin’s ability to influence cell signaling in our intestines.
 In animal studies, this influence on cell signaling in the lower digestive tract has been linked to improvement in inflammatory conditions like colitis.

 Turmeric’s Nutritional Profile

 This chart graphically details the %DV that a serving of Turmeric provides for each of the nutrients of which it is a good, very good, or excellent source according to the world’s healthiest foods’ Food Rating System.
 A link that takes you to the In-Depth Nutritional Profile for Turmeric, featuring information on over 80 nutrients, can be found under the Food Rating System Chart.